 Holt Christmas Lights the town festooned with white fairy lights from end November till January’s 12th night.

-Holt Festival week with top-flight entertainment, end of July, where Maynard Flip-Flap’s a regular, Alan Bennett, Michael Palin and Chris Packham previous headliners.
+Holt Festival week with top-flight entertainment in July, where Maynard Flip-Flap’s a regular, Alan Bennett, Michael Palin and Chris Packham previous headliners.